 “Adopt the pace of nature: her secret is patience.” — Ralph Waldo Emerson

-You mustn’t allow what is taking place to overshadow your long-term plans.
+It’s easier to obsess over setbacks than to play the long game in life.
+After all, obstacles are real while the future is promised to no one.
+Disappointments have a way of overpowering us, however, they are just one aspect of our life.
+The key is to keep moving forward and to not become caught up in our problems for too long.
+We mustn’t allow what is taking place to overshadow our long-term plans.
 It was Henry Ford who said: “When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.”

 Self-Control and Discipline